Peak Coal and Mountaintop Removal

 -- Richard Heinberg, "The End of Growth: Adapting to our new economic reality," pp. 114-5

 Coal is responsible for about half of the United States electric power grid.
-Virtually all coal usage goes for electricity -- very little is used for other purposes.
+Virtually all coal usage goes for electricity -- a small amount is used for metallurgy (iron and steel).

 Coal mining causes severe ecological problems.
 Coal combustion is one of the primary causes of climate change.
 Coal is a primary source for airborne heavy metal pollution and acid rain.